DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/q-and-a.md

    display: "Dr Alison Bradley (GMP: 123456) at Cwm Cymru Practice (ODS: W12345)" },
   entry: [
-    // the medication with its status and dose instruction {
+// the medication with its status and dose instruction
+    {
       item: {
         display: "Co-amoxiclav 250mg/125mg dispersible tablets sugar free - active - 1 tablet 3 times a day"
       }
     }
 // and any other entries from the gp record
   ]
 }
 ```
 ### If you ask to see all available details, the medication, the request, the patient and information about the recorder can also be returned.
-The list is as above, but the item now points to the detail in a medicationStatement.
-Other properties expand in the same way, for the patient and Practice.
+The list is shown as as the previous example.
+However, the item now points to the detail in a medicationStatement.
+Other properties expand in the same way, for the patient and practice.
 If we focus on the medicationStatement, we can see some further information about the following:
 * coding of the medicine
 * acute or repeat